 The Seismic Risk Pilot demonstrates how satellite EO can be used to improve seismic monitoring and response to seismic events, with an EO-based global strain map (main focus on Turkey, Himalayas and Andes) and exploitation platform for large data set analysis (e.g. strain map, supersites).

-The Volcano Pilot improves coordination of satellite data acquisition over volcanoes, demonstrates efficiency of EO-based monitoring methodologies as a complement to in-situ measurements, and supports and continues the GSNL initiative.
+The Volcano Pilot improves coordination of satellite data acquisition over volcanoes, demonstrates efficiency of EO-based monitoring methodologies as a complement to in situ measurements, and supports and continues the GSNL initiative.

 CEOS Agencies continue to ensure readiness to activate the Disaster RO for a one-time demonstration in the 2016–2017 period.
 WGDisasters is working with GFDRR/World Bank and the Government of Malawi, on a Malawi Demonstrator to validate applications relevant to recovery needs, including development of specific tools tailored to provide easy access to data over affected areas (pre-event data, response data and coordinated post event acquisitions).